KhronosGroup/glTF-Blender-Exporter/docs/user.md

 Important is the order of `occlusion`: red channel, `roughness`: green chanel, `metallic`: blue channel.
 Even the glTF 2.0 property is named `metallicRoughnessTexture`, the above channel order assignment is the only valid one.

 Furthermore, please make sure, that the `normal` is exported for `OpenGL`.
-Even your render is using a different graphics API, this is the only valid one.
+Even your render engine is using a different graphics API, this is the only valid one.